jamesaud/earthquake-detector-9000/README.md

 In the 'main' code, if the configuration is set to 'environment', `configuration = 'environment'` , then it will read in the configuration from validator/config.json.

 ## Performance

-The convnet does 99.9% accuracy on QUALITY datasets.
+The convnet does 99.5 - 99.9% accuracy on single location QUALITY datasets.

 Many times, the automatic generation of seismic datasets has improperly labeled events or noise.
 In order to determine what is good quality, use Data Validation.